 What are my Board Appeal options?

 If you select a Board Appeal, you have 3 options.
-We encourage you to work with your representative to decide which of the following options is best for you.
+If you need help choosing a Board Appeal option, you can work with a representative to find the best option for you.

 Option 1: Request a direct review

-If you choose the direct review option, a Veterans Law Judge will review your appeal based on evidence already submitted.
-You can’t submit evidence, and you can’t have a hearing.
+If you choose the direct review option, a Veterans Law Judge will review your appeal based on evidence you already submitted.
+You can’t submit new evidence, and you can’t have a hearing.

-Note: The Direct Review option will take about one year for the Board to complete.
+Note: The direct review option will take an average of 365 days (1 year) for the Board to complete.

-Note: The evidence submission option will take more than one year for the Board to complete.
+Note: The evidence submission option will take an average of 550 days (1.5 years) for the Board to complete.

 Option 3: Request a hearing